Mlrobinson1993/Punk/README.md

 ### Check env

-- Ensure that BASE_URL in .env is pointing to the correct back end url
+- Ensure that BASE_URL in .env is pointing to the correct back end (Https) url - should be https://localhost:7218

 #### Ensure it is HTTPS